kowalski7cc/podlab/README.md

 ./boot [group]
 ```

+You can use option `-a` to attach to the new container.

-and finally you can run your playbooks like
+Finally you can run your playbooks with:

 ```sh
 ansible-playbook ./playbooks/example.yml